chrisvwx/LLLplus.jl/README.md

 ### Notes

-There are certainly many improvements and additions that could be made to LLLplus, such as adding Block-Korkin-Zolotarev (BKZ) lattice reduction with improvements as in [8].
+There are certainly many improvements and additions that could be made to LLLplus.
 Even so, it would be hard to compete with [fplll](https://github.com/fplll/fplll) on features.
-In fact, a Julia wrapper around [fplll](https://github.com/fplll/fplll) would be the most useful addition to lattice tools in Julia; it would provide funcionality not in LLLplus such as BKZ reduction.
+In fact, a Julia wrapper around [fplll](https://github.com/fplll/fplll) would be the most useful addition to lattice tools in Julia.

 The algorithm pseudocode in the monograph [7] and the survey paper [4] were very helpful in writing the lattice reduction tools in LLLplus